rob49157/portafolio/README.md

 # the 3 boxes:

-Twitter box: i wanted to play with the text-shadows to give a different feel to it. on the box i also did a blurry box-shadow effect.
+About me box: i wanted to play with the text-shadows to give a different feel to it. on the box i also did a blurry box-shadow effect.

 linkedin box: i left the text plain to put more focus on the box-shadow effects.
 On this one I use two different box-shadow effects to add rainbow like effect to the box